MoFEM/mofem-cephas/joss/paper.md

   a multi-grid solver is applied to the perforated Scordelis-Lo Roof problem [@kaczmarczyk2016prism].

-  ![Example of $p$-adaptivity for hierarchical and heterogenous approximation with multi-grid solver applied to the perforated Scordelis-Lo roof problem using a solid shell element.\label{fig:shell}](paper_shell.pdf)
+  ![Example of $p$-adaptivity for hierarchical and heterogeneous approximation with multi-grid solver applied to the perforated Scordelis-Lo roof problem using a solid shell element.\label{fig:shell}](paper_shell.pdf)